YunoHost/apps/README.md

 ### Apps flagged as not-maintained

-Applications with no recent activity and no active sign from maintainer may be flagged in `apps.json` with `"maintained": false` to signify that the app is inactive and may slowly become outdated with respect to the upstream, or with respect to good packaging practices.
+Applications with no recent activity and no active sign from maintainer may be flagged in `apps.json` with the `package-not-maintained` antifeature tag to signify that the app is inactive and may slowly become outdated with respect to the upstream, or with respect to good packaging practices.
 It does **not** mean that the app is not working anymore.

 Feel free to contact the app group if you feel like taking over the maintenance of a currently unmaintained app!